"

 A smart connected device that recognizes voice commands

-IoT devices will change eCommerce by turning everyday objects into potential sales channels for retailers.
+IoT devices will change ecommerce by turning everyday objects into potential sales channels for retailers.
 IoT products and devices include smart and digitized vehicles, laptops, smartphones, smart gadgets, and smartwatches.
 You may already own some of these devices.
 Have you heard of the Amazon Dash Button?
 A device that connects over Wi-Fi to ensure that you do not run out of household items such as milk, bread, medicine, soap, or dog food, ever again.
-Maybe, you have a Google Home Voice Controller.
+Maybe you have a Google Home Voice Controller.
 It allows you to enjoy features like media, alarms, lights, thermostats, control the volume, and many more functions just using your voice.

 5. Business intelligence (BI) is software that ingests business data and presents it in user-friendly views such as reports, dashboards, charts, and graphs.
 BI tools enable business users to access different types of data — historical and current, third-party and in-house, as well as semi-structured data and unstructured data like social media.
 Users can analyze this information to gain insights into how the business is performing.[26]
 BI can help marketers create a unique customer experience by providing them with data that shows who their customers are, what motivates them, and which channels they use most often.
-It also helps marketers understand why customers abandon carts or leave negative feedback on social media sites such as Facebook, Twitter, and Yelp.
+It also helps marketers understand why customers abandon carts or leave negative feedback on social media sites such as Facebook, X (formerly Twitter), and Yelp.
 BI helps businesses monitor what’s happening with customers across channels.
 BI enables companies to see patterns of behavior, such as when customers are most likely to buy, that might otherwise go unnoticed so that improvements can be made accordingly.[27]

 Explore the Concept – Increased Use of Technology